obedjunias/obedjunias.github.io/content/project/example/index.md

 ---
 title: Intent-based Chatbot for Mental Health Information and Uplifting
-summary: "Developed and deployed a purpose-driven mental health chatbot using Streamlit servers.
-The project aims to create a positive impact by fostering a supportive virtual environment." {style="text-align: justify;"}
+summary: Developed and deployed a purpose-driven mental health chatbot using Streamlit servers.
+The project aims to create a positive impact by fostering a supportive virtual environment
+{style="text-align: justify;"}
 tags:
   - NLP
 date: '2023-11-10T00:00:00Z'